eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 ---

 Recommended hardware profile:
-* 16+ GiB of RAM (some client combinations benefit from 24 GiB)
+* 16+ GiB of RAM - Nethermind recommends 32 GiB
 * Quad Core CPU
-* 2TB "mainstream" SSD - neither QLC nor DRAMless (1TB can work with some client combinations; 2TB affords more room for growth)
+* 2TB ["mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) - neither QLC nor DRAMless.
+1TB can work with some client combinations; 2TB affords more room for growth.

-Generally, 8 GiB of RAM is a very tight fit, and 16+ GiB is recommended.
+Generally, 8 GiB of RAM is a very tight fit, with only Nimbus/Geth reported to work, and 16+ GiB is recommended.

 4 CPU cores are recommended to deal with spikes in processing.

 An SSD is required for storage because the node databases are so IOPS-heavy.
-The Geth execution client would require around 500GiB of storage by itself initially, which can fill a 1TB SSD within 6 months.
+The Geth execution client would require around 650GiB of storage by itself initially, which can fill a 1TB SSD within 2 months.
 Offline pruning is available.

 Other execution clients grow at different rates, see [resource use](../Usage/ResourceUsage.md).

-The consensus client database is small, around 20-100 GiB, but we don't know what growth will look like once the merge with PoW is done.
+The consensus client database is small, around 20-100 GiB, but we don't know what growth will look like after the merge of Ethereum.

 If you are running a slasher, that might be another 100 to 300 GiB by itself.